awsdocs/amazon-sagemaker-developer-guide/doc_source/feature-store-introduction-notebook.md

 ## Step 4: Ingest data into a feature group<a name="feature-store-set-up-record-identifier-event-time"></a>

-After the FeatureGroups have been created, we can put data into the FeatureGroups by using the `PutRecord` API\.
-It will take < 1min to ingest data both of these FeatureGroups\.
+After the FeatureGroups have been created, we can put data into the FeatureGroups\.
+If you are using the SageMaker Python SDK, use the `ingest` API call\.
+If you are using by using boto3 then use the `PutRecord` API\.
+It will take less than 1 minute to ingest data both of these FeatureGroups\.
+This example uses the SageMaker Python SDK, and so it uses the `ingest` API call\.

 ```
 def check_feature_group_status(feature_group):